-As a publisher, you need to manage the hosted layers you publish to your portal.
+As a publisher or portal administrator, you need to manage the hosted layers published to your portal.

 Some management is specific to the type of hosted layer.
-See Manage hosted feature layers , Manage hosted tile layers, and Manage hosted scene layers, and Set hosted feature layer view definition for information on settings and management tasks specific to those layer types.
+See Manage hosted feature layers, Manage hosted feature layer editing, Manage hosted tile layers, Manage hosted scene layers, and Set hosted feature layer view definition for information on settings and management tasks specific to those layer types.